rudolfochrist/cl-manager/README.txt

   `env'
         The CLM environment.
 Most likely you want that to set to the current working directory.
-The environment determiners where dependencies are installed to.
+The environment determines where dependencies are installed to.

   `(setf env)'
         Set the environment.

   `load-system'
         Load a system by name.
-This works almost as `asdf:load-system'.
+This works almost as the same as `asdf:load-system'.

   `install'
         Looks inside your `clmfile' and installs all dependency.